The Mother City’s mane event!

 Looming above Cape Town and the surrounding ocean like a sentinel, Lion’s Head is an iconic piece of the city’s wondrous topography.
-At 669 meters above sea level, its peak offers panoramic views of the city, Table Bay and the Atlantic Ocean, making it a wildly popular destination for hiking enthusiasts (and a top spot for Instagrammers).
+At 669 metres above sea level, its peak offers panoramas of the city, Table Bay and the Atlantic Ocean, making it a wildly popular destination for hiking enthusiasts (and a top spot for Instagrammers).

-A relatively short hike lasting around two to three hours, the Lion’s Head trail winds its way around the mountain, offering incredible views along the way (that still pale in comparison to what’s visible from the summit).
+A relatively short hike lasting around two to three hours, the trail winds its way around the mountain, offering incredible views along the way (which pale in comparison to what’s visible from the top).

 Where to start the Lion’s Head hike

-The hike conveniently begins at the Lion’s Head parking lot, which you can reach via the Lion’s Head / Signal Hill turn-off from Kloof Nek Road.
-From there, you make your way up to the summit and back down again.
+The hike conveniently begins at the Lion’s Head parking lot, which can be reached via the Lion’s Head / Signal Hill turn-off from Kloof Nek Road.
+From there, make your way up to the summit and back down again.

 Is it child-friendly?
 Yes, although they’ll probably want to avoid the climbing chains (and rock scrambling near the end of the trail)

 Is it dog-friendly?
 Yes, provided you have a permit and your dog is kept on a leash.

 Please note Mountain-biking is not permitted; fines will be imposed.

 Although the Cape is rich in natural beauty, tourists and locals alike are urged to take necessary precautions when exploring secluded areas, as crime and accidents do happen.
 Those venturing out in Table Mountain National Park should have the following emergency numbers on hand: 086 110 6417/ 107 or 021 480 7700.
 Crime incidents should be reported to the nearest police station as soon as possible.